DavidVogelxyz/library/network/vlans-on-tplink-switches.md

 [This image](https://static.tp-link.com/image010_1525420757235x.png) can be used as a reference.

+- For some reason, on first click, this link directs to a landing page instead of the image.
+Highlighting the address bar (suggestion: use "Ctrl-L") and pressing "Enter" will refresh the page and reveal the image.

 Now, when a device is plugged into the corresponding switch port, it should be assigned an IP address within that VLAN.

 ## References